 |Canon 1000D||Y||none||none||-||-||none||2.0||-||-||-||Canon 1000D|

 It is notable that the 1100D has a hotshoe, while the G9X Mark II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So how do things add up?
 Which of the two cameras – the Canon 1100D or the Canon G9 X Mark II – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.